nicobao/personal-notebook/001_opinionated_sw_project_development_framework.md

 ## Usage of StackOverflow

 - when a question is asked about something unrelated to the specific work at hand, but is rather a question of technology in general, use StackOverflow, and respond there.
+- list relevant StackOverflow questions in the documentation on GitHub (on some readme page or in the wiki)

 ## Where to put documentation?
 - on the GitHub monorepo's READMEs